irods/python-irodsclient/irods/test/Testing.md

 Test Dependencies
 -----------------

-Testing appears to rely on a local irods directory.
+A valid account on a running iRODS grid.
+See `./config.py`.

 Current Test Results
 --------------------